Protamine sulfate: Adverse effects

 Protamine has been reported to cause allergic reactions in patients who are allergic to fish, diabetics using insulin preparations containing protamine, and vasectomized or infertile men.
 These occur at rates ranging from 0.28% to 6%.

 Avoiding rapid infusion of protamine sulfate and pre-treating at-risk patients with histamine receptor antagonists (H1 and H2) and steroids may minimize these reactions.
 A 5 to 10 mg test dose is recommended following pretreatment before administering the full dose.

 Mechanism

 It is a highly cationic peptide that binds to either heparin or low molecular weight heparin (LMWH) to form a stable ion pair, which does not have anticoagulant activity.
 The ionic complex is then removed and broken down by the reticuloendothelial system.
 In large doses, protamine sulfate may also have an independent — however weak — anticoagulant effect.

 History

+A Swiss medical student, Friedrich Miescher (1844-1895) became ill with typhoid fever complicated with partial deafness.
+Although he received his MD in 1868, Miescher left medicine and turned to physiological chemistry.
+While Friedrich was analyzing the composition of salmon sperm, he isolated for the first time the alkaline substance of “protamine” nucleic acid in 1869 and he called it “nuclein”.

+Albrecht Kossel (1853-1927) a German biochemist showed that the substance, called "nuclein", consisted of a protein component and a non-protein component.
+Kossel further isolated and described the non-protein component.
+This substance has become known as nucleic acid, which contains the genetic information found in all living cells.
+Although the first protamine was isolated by Friedrich Miescher in 1869 from salmon sperm, Protamine published article was in 1874.
+Later, Kossel was awarded the Nobel Prize in Physiology or Medicine in 1910 for his research in cell biology, the chemical composition of the cell nucleus, and for his work in isolating and describing nucleic acids.

+All protamine precipitated as the double salt of platinum and was free of sulfur and phosphorus.
+Protamine sulfate was originally made from the sperm of salmon.
+The protamine of salmon, later named “salmine”, which can be extracted with hydrochloric acid and precipitated with platinum chloride, corresponds to about 26.8 % of the dried sperm.
+Protamine sulfate was approved for medical use in 1969 and now it is mainly made using recombinant biotechnology.

 Protamine sulfate replaced hexadimethrine bromide (Polybrene), another cationic agent that was the original heparin reversal agent in the early days of heart surgery, until studies in the 1960s suggested that hexadimethrine bromide might cause kidney failure when used in doses in excess of its therapeutic range.